Yucatan Adventure: Bringing you information pertaining to the Yucatan and the Mayan World.

 University Press of Hawai’i and the Jean Charlot Foundation, 1976.

 Donald McVicker recently retired as Professor of Anthropology/International Studies, North Central College, Naperville, IL.
-He received his Ph.D. in Anthroplogy from the University of Chicago.
+He received his Ph.D. in Anthropology from the University of Chicago.
 He has worked extensively in Mexico and has specialized in the archaeology and art history, particularly on the analysis of pre-Columbian murals.
 Dr. McVicker is also known for his research on the history of anthropology.
 The study of Jean Charlot's work for the Carnegie Institution's excavations at Chichén Itzá has provided him with the opportunity to combine his two primary professional interests.

 June 2007